Australian-Text-Analytics-Platform/semantic-tagger/README.md

 <img width='740' src='./img/stats_analysis.png'/>

-Last but not least, you can save the tagged texts onto an excel spreadsheet and download it to your local computer.
+Lastly, you can save the tagged texts onto an excel spreadsheet and download it to your local computer.

 <img width='740' src='./img/save_output.png'/>